OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     - Creating the graph via the graph software by getting values from the database.
     - Verify that the graph, units and conversions tables are properly updated for the suffix CO2 unit.
 If it works the first time then redo to make sure it does not cause an issue.
     - Verify the C<sub>ik</sub> and P<sub>ik</sub> tables are properly created with these values.
 This will be an indirect test of a number of the pseudocode examples.
 They can be tested individually if there is an issue or if ready early.
 3. Create sample data based on the current test data that represents different units.
 This can probably be the same data but labeled for different units.
-This means getting meters and readings changed.
+Another useful set of values would be step functions as is used in some of the website graphs.
+The value can be  chosen to be the desired daily value * # days the reading spans so the daily average comes out to the desired value.
+If this is an easy value (such as an integer) then the final value after transformation is easy.
+Either way, this means getting meters and readings changed.
 Try to have 2 meters for each unique type in the examples from step 1.
 Load this data into the database as done with the test data.
 The code/script should be placed in repo for others to use.
 Ultimately when CSV upload is modified it can be done that way.
 4. Create interesting groups based on the meters.
 See the examples for ideas.
 See devDocs/website/websiteSetup.sh and websiteData.sql for how it creates meters/groups.
 5. The new test data can be used in the following tests:
     - Check unitsCompatibleWithMeters.
 Try called functions if there are issues.
 The example have some cases that should be checked.
 Write up description of test cases as they can be used for checking if menus work correctly.